2 Day Conference > 17-18 June 2026

 -

-Located in Main Expo Hall 3.0The rapid growth of electric mobility and portable electronics is generating increasing flows of end-of-life lithium-ion batteries, while collection and treatment infrastructures are still struggling to adapt to new safety, logistics and regulatory requirements.
+Located in Main Expo Hall 3.0( Your local time: - )The rapid growth of electric mobility and portable electronics is generating increasing flows of end-of-life lithium-ion batteries, while collection and treatment infrastructures are still struggling to adapt to new safety, logistics and regulatory requirements.
 This contribution presents pilot activities carried out within the EU projects FREE4LIB and REBELION, aimed at supporting the development of a robust end-of-life value chain for lithium-ion batteries.

 The work focuses on two critical nodes of the chain: collection at distributors and handling at treatment plants.
 In collaboration with producers, retailers and waste operators, we are deploying dedicated containers at distributor premises to facilitate the safe and user-friendly collection of spent batteries and battery-containing products.
 In parallel, we are testing innovative container solutions at treatment facilities, in real operating conditions, to better understand safety needs, space constraints, logistics patterns and integration with pre-treatment and dismantling operations.